 - Medical evidence (if required)

-Some of the information surrounding criminal injuries compensation may sound complicated.
+Some of the information surrounding the law on the matter may sound complicated.
 If you choose to instruct a solicitor to represent you, our experienced team will be here to guide you through the process and to explain what information will be needed from you to support your claim.
 The Criminal Injuries Compensation Authority (CICA) state that the responsibility for making a case for compensation lies with you.
 This means that you will need to provide us with the evidence necessary to decide your case.

 The CICA list the following evidence that may be required to process your claim: